 Restrictions, therefore, are aimed at decreasing risks and minimizing harm to the results.
-After having performed over 5000 breast augmentation cases, these restrictions in my practice include:
+After having performed over 5000 Houston breast augmentation procedures, these restrictions in my practice include:

 - No exercise, no lifting over 8 pounds for 4 weeks.
 This includes lifting children, as this can cause a postop bleed when lifting too much.
 This also includes sexual activity.

 - The same medications that are restricted prior to surgery are restricted after surgery.
 This includes anti-inflammatory medications such as aspirin, ibuprofen, etc, for three weeks postop.
 Any steroid medication, including over the counter types such as flonase, must be stopped two weeks preop until 6 weeks postop to minimize disasterous wound healing issues.